Special Education Generalist Endorsement Only

 Total Hours | 24 |

-1 | if SPED 5030 Understanding (dis)Ability in Contemporary Classrooms is already completed |
+Waived if SPED 5030 Understanding (dis)Ability in Contemporary Classrooms or SPED 4030 was already completed via a different SEHD program

 Active Status

 Students must complete their programs within seven years, maintaining a GPA of 3.0 (B average).
 Please refer to the Student Handbook for information on Academic Probation.
 Students typically take four courses each calendar year.
-Failure to enroll over three contiguous semesters will result in a requirement to submit readmission materials.
+Failure to enroll over three continuous semesters will result in a requirement to submit readmission materials.